Joe-Spencer/dxf2kcl/README.md

 # dxf2kcl
-Script to convert a dxf to KittyCAD
+A simple script to convert a dxf to KittyCAD.
+This is only intended to be used for 2D sketches in the XY plane.
+Splines are not currently supported.